AndrewMHenry/capstone-ag/docs/developer-setup-guide.md

 just for storing virtual environments.

 The next step is to create the virtual environment.
-To do this, open a terminal and change directory to your virtual environments directory and run
+To do this, open a terminal, change directory to your virtual environments directory, and run
 ```
 python3 -m venv capstone-ag
 ```